Gas-operated reloading: Gas trap

-The American and German governments both had requirements that their guns operated without a hole being drilled in the barrel.
+The American and German governments both had requirements that their guns operate without a hole being drilled in the barrel.
 Both governments would first adopt weapons and later abandon the concept.
-Most earlier US M1 Garand rifles were retrofitted with long-stroke gas pistons, making the surviving gas trap rifles valuable in the collector's market.
+Most earlier US M1 Garand rifles were retrofitted with long-stroke gas pistons, making the surviving gas trap rifles valuable on the collector's market.

-In the 1980s Soviet designer Alexander Adov from TsKIB SOO modified the concept with a tube diverting gas from the muzzle to a standard long stroke system (see below) in order to diminish influence of the gas engine on barrel and increase accuracy, but his sniper rifle wasn't adopted due to the dissolution of the Soviet Union.
+In the 1980s, Soviet designer Alexander Adov from TsKIB SOO modified the concept with a tube diverting gas from the muzzle to a standard long-stroke system (see below) in order to diminish influence of the gas engine on barrel and increase accuracy, but his sniper rifle wasn't adopted due to the dissolution of the Soviet Union.